vikrrantshah/arbio/README.md

 - Because NestJS is an opinionated (or batteries-included) framework patterns like Middlewares, Pipes, Guards, Interceptors and more are built in the framework itself.
 - NestJS also has a good set of first party recipies from OpenAPI docs to ORMs and more to go with the framework.

+Cons

+- You will have to think on your feet for some library integrations since most of the Typescript ecosystem follows procedural programming.

 ### 3. Prisma

+Pros

 - Is this most popular ORM in the Typescript ecosystem.
 - Prisma's DSL is easy to understand and represents the schema in a SQL like structure.
 - Prisma comes with the Prisma CLI that takes care or migrations, type generation and a explorer tool.
-- NestJS has a first-party recipi for Prisma
+- NestJS has a first-party recipi for Prisma.

+Cons

+- Renaming columns is not possible and you will have to handle that mannually.

 ### 4. PassportJS

+Pros

 - PassportJS is an easy to use middleware utility for implementing auth stratagies.
 - NestJS has a first-party recipi for PassportJS (email-password and JWT).